mxagar/text_generator/README.md

 This repository contains a text generator which works with a Recurrent Neural Network (RNN) based on LSTM units.
 The [Seinfeld Chronicles Dataset from Kaggle](https://www.kaggle.com/datasets/thec03u5/seinfeld-chronicles) is used, which contains the complete scripts from the [Seinfield TV Show](https://en.wikipedia.org/wiki/Seinfeld).

 The project is a modification of the [Character-level RNN](https://github.com/karpathy/char-rnn) [implemented by Andrej Karpathy](http://karpathy.github.io/2015/05/21/rnn-effectiveness/).
-I have used materials from the [Udacity Computer Vision Nanodegree](https://www.udacity.com/course/computer-vision-nanodegree--nd891), which can be obtained in their original form in [project-tv-script-generation](https://github.com/mxagar/deep-learning-v2-pytorch/tree/master/project-tv-script-generation).
+I have used [Pytorch](https://pytorch.org/) and materials from the [Udacity Computer Vision Nanodegree](https://www.udacity.com/course/computer-vision-nanodegree--nd891), which can be obtained in their original form in [project-tv-script-generation](https://github.com/mxagar/deep-learning-v2-pytorch/tree/master/project-tv-script-generation).

 If you're interested in the topic, I recommend you to read [my blog post on it](https://mikelsagardia.io/blog/text-generation-rnn.html), where I introduce Recurrent Neural Network (RNN) based on LSTM units and their application to language modeling.